Dumbarton Oaks, Garden and Landscape Studies

 - Coordinate fellowship application and review process

-- Maintain program webpage including fellows’ biographies, scholarly activities, outreach, publications, upcoming events, and annual reports
+- Maintain and update program webpage including fellows’ biographies, scholarly activities, outreach, publications, and upcoming events, in collaboration with Digital Content Editor and Academic Programming staff

-- Outreach and Access for the Mellon Program
+- Outreach and Public Access for the Mellon Program

 - Academic activities of the Mellon Program